nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 ## Data set

-The data set that will be processed by merge request should be known and documented.
+The data set that will be processed by the merge request should be known and documented.
 The feature should clearly document what expected data set is for this feature to process, and what problems it might cause.